Back to News Releases

 In addition, the following changes will be implemented as of 2018:

-- Diplomates will be offered alternatives to the secure recertification examination in general surgery currently required at 10-year intervals, with other specialties to be phased in when possible.
+- Diplomates will be offered alternatives to the secure recertification examination in general surgery, with other specialties to be phased in when possible.

 - The new assessment program will be designed with a focus on ongoing, high-value, practice-relevant learning.
 Diplomates will be solicited in the coming months to provide input on the creation of the new program.

 See also our requirements page for more details, as well as the frequently asked questions below.
 Each diplomate's personal login area will also be updated on the ABS website by August 1 to reflect the above changes.

 Beyond these efforts, the ABS will continue to explore additional options to make meeting the requirements for continuous board certification more convenient and beneficial to surgeons.
 The ABS is dedicated to the creation of a flexible process that supports our diplomates and values their time and resources, while upholding our commitment to the public to maintain high standards for board certification.

 We look forward to working with our diplomates to shape this new program.
 Further updates will be made available in the weeks ahead.